ds-wizard/guide/docs/application/knowledge-models/list/index.rst

 ..
 NOTE::

-    Set deprecated option will apply only for the latest version of Knowledge Model.
+    Set deprecated option will apply only for the latest version of the knowledge model.
 If there is an older version, that will still be available.

 .. raw:: html